Bernie Sanders warns against 'jumping the gun' on Trump impeachment

-WASHINGTON — Sen. Bernie Sanders on Sunday warned against “jumping the gun” to pursue impeachment charges against President Donald Trump and maintained that the potential proceedings should not be partisan.
+WASHINGTON — Sen. Bernie Sanders on Sunday warned against “jumping the gun” in pursuing impeachment charges against President Donald Trump and maintained that any potential proceedings should not be partisan.

-“I think there is a process that has to be followed,” the Vermont independent said on “Meet The Press,” urging Democrats to wait for Special Counsel Robert Mueller’s investigation on Russian attempts to interfere in the 2016 election to play out before starting any kind of formal impeachment process.
+“I think there is a process that has to be followed,” the Vermont independent said on NBC's “Meet the Press,” urging Democrats to wait for special counsel Robert Mueller’s investigation on Russian attempts to interfere in the 2016 election to play out before starting any kind of formal impeachment process.

 “I think Mr. Mueller is doing a very good job on his investigation,” Sanders said.
 “If Mueller brings forth the clear evidence that there was collusion between the Trump campaign and the Russians, I think you have grounds for impeachment.”